paudetseis/PyRaysum/README.md

 #### Installation

-*PyRaysum* can be installed from the command line.
+*PyRaysum* can be installed from PyPI or from source.

 To avoid conflicts with other programs, it is recommended to install *PyRaysum* inside a designated `conda` environment (called here `prs`) alongside its dependecies.
 ```